Pharm. D. Associates

 Sooyeon advocates patient centered clinical practice in rheumatology care, and actively incorporates patient’s experience using Patient Reported Outcome measures (PRO) for disease monitoring and assessment in her routine clinical practice.
 She believes education empowers patients to take initiative in their care that she supports rheumatology patient group activities through medication education and counseling.

 Dr. Amelia Persico

 Dr. Persico graduated from Union Graduate College with an MBA in healthcare management in 2016 and Albany College of Pharmacy & Health Sciences with a Doctor of Pharmacy in 2017.
-She practiced as a community pharmacy manager for one year before pursuing clinical training at the Stratton VA Medical Center in Albany, New York.
-Dr. Persico completed her PGY-1 general practice pharmacy residency in June 2019 and is currently a PGY-2 in Pain Management and Palliative Care at the same institution in 2020.
+She completed a PGY-1 general practice pharmacy residency at the Stratton VA Medical Center in Albany NY in 2019 and a PGY-2 in Pain Management and Palliative Care at the same institution in 2020.
 Dr. Persico is a clinical pharmacy specialist at a community based outpatient clinic where she uses her expertise in pain management and pharmacotherapy to provide disease state management in the primary care setting.

 Dr. Thien Pham